 The problem is, the victim nearly never recognizes the signs of abuse until it is too late.
 And the worst part- sometimes the effects of this abuse are so deeply ingrained in the victim’s psyche that it can take years for them to fully recover.

-4. Being on an auto pilot with one instruction, to self destruct
+4. Being on autopilot with one instruction, to self-destruct.

 A narcissist would make you believe that you have no talents at all, and you cannot ever do anything right.
 They ridicule you, taunt you and demean you to the point that you start sabotaging yourself.